DSXiangLi/DecryptPrompt/README.md

   - InstructGPT: Training language models to follow instructions with human feedback :star:
   - Scaling Laws for Reward Model Over optimization
 - Anthropic
+  - A General Language Assistant as a Laboratory for Alignmen
   - Red Teaming Language Models to Reduce Harms Methods,Scaling Behaviors and Lessons Learned
   - Training a Helpful and Harmless Assistant with Reinforcement Learning from Human Feedback
   - Constitutional AI Harmlessness from AI Feedback :star: